tteemma/BrainQuiz-/README.markdown

 Please ensure your code follows the project's coding standards and includes relevant tests.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---

-Built with ❤️ by [Your Name](https://github.com/your-username). <!-- Replace with your GitHub username -->
+Built with ❤️ by [Temo4ka](https://github.com/your-username). <!-- Replace with your GitHub username -->